Coalitional Permutation Manipulations in the Gale-Shapley Algorithm: -Pareto-optimal Strategy Profiles

-We are ready to design Algorithm \ref{algorithm} to compute a Pareto-optimal strategy profile.
-For any iteration of Algorithm~\ref{algorithm}, the matching at the beginning of each iteration is in $S_A$.
+The above theorem reduces the search space from {\em the set of closed sets} to {\em the set of principles sets}.
+We are ready to design Algorithm \ref{algorithm} to compute a $S_L$-Pareto-optimal strategy profile.
+For any iteration of Algorithm~\ref{algorithm}, the matching at the beginning of each iteration is in $S_L$.
 Therefore, according to Theorem \ref{CloSetEliminatable}, if a closed set of rotations $\mathcal{R}$ can be eliminated, we can always find a principle set $\mathcal{P}^\ast$ contained in $\mathcal{R}$ such that $\mathcal{P}^\ast$ can be eliminated.
-Since the number of principle sets equals to the number of rotations, which is polynomial and can be efficiently computed \cite{gusfield1987three}, given a matching in $S_A$, we figure out an efficient way to find a weakly better matching in $S_A$.
-Using this method as a sub-routine, we are able to design an algorithm to find a Pareto-optimal strategy profile for permutation manipulations.
-The correctness and time complexity proofs of Algorithm \ref{algorithm} are deferred to Appendix \ref{app:main}.
+Since the number of principle sets equals the number of rotations, which is polynomial and can be efficiently computed \citep{gusfield1987three}, given a matching in $S_L$, we figure out an efficient way to find a weakly better matching in $S_L$.
+Using this method as a sub-routine, we are able to design an algorithm to find a $S_L$-Pareto-optimal strategy profile for permutation manipulations.